codbex/codbex-documentation/docs/tooling/integrations/index.md

 ### 6. **Integration Testing**

    - The Integrations Editor facilitates integration testing by providing tools to simulate and test integration flows within the development environment.
 This ensures that integration processes behave as expected before deployment.

+### 7. **Comprehensive Admin User Interface**

+   - The platform provides a comprehensive administrative user interface for managing ETL routes, connectors, data transformations, and integration workflows.
+The admin interface offers intuitive tools for configuring route parameters, monitoring route performance, troubleshooting integration issues, and managing data flows.
+Administrators can monitor data throughput, latency, and error rates, and take proactive actions to optimize ETL processes and ensure data quality and integrity.

 ## Workflow